d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

 ```

 Based on trial-and-error, the fast-path is never taken [0] but we can ensure it
-to be not taken by modifying our `RegExp` object prototype.
+to be never taken by modifying our `RegExp` object prototype.
 In order to get into `SetAdvancedStringIndex` [7], we need to first pass the
 `global` variable check [5].
 This variable is retrieved from the `RegExp` object
-[1], which basically the flags modifier when instantiating the object.
+[1], which is basically the flags modifier when instantiating the object.
 Before
 `SetAdvancedStringIndex` is called, the prototype `exec` is first called [4],
-and it then checks if the result is not `NULL`.
+and then it checks if the result is not `NULL`.
 Since `global` is set to `true`,
 the loop does not break and it tries to get the element at index `0` then tries
 to convert the element to string.
 Finally, it checks if the matched string length
 is `0` [6], and if it is, `SetAdvancedStringIndex` is called.
 One thing to note